-Set forth below is certain information concerning the executive officers of Data I/O as of March 23, 2018:
+Set forth below is certain information concerning the executive officers of Data I/O as of March 23, 2019:

-Name Age Position Anthony Ambrose 56 President and Chief Executive Officer Joel S. Hatlen 59 Vice President, Chief Operating and Financial Officer Secretary and Treasurer Rajeev Gulati 54 Chief Technology Officer, Vice President of Engineering
+Name Age Position Anthony Ambrose 58 President and Chief Executive Officer C 1 Tr.
+D. :1 ( Cl.: CO. ); I.F.: :100° Joel S. Hatlen 61 Vice President, Chief Operating and Financial Officer, Secretary and Treasurer Rajeev Gulati 56 Chief Technology Officer, Vice President of Engineering Michael Tidwell 50 Vice President Marketing and Business Development

-Anthony Ambrose joined Data I/O in October 2012 and is our President and Chief Executive Officer.
-He was appointed to the Board of Directors of Data I/O in October 2012.
-Prior to Data I/O, Anthony was Owner and Principal of Cedar Mill Partners, LLC, a strategy consulting firm.
-Until 2011, he was Vice President and General Manager at RadiSys Corporation, a leading provider of embedded wireless infrastructure solutions, where he led three product divisions and worldwide engineering.
-Until 2007, he was general manager and held several other progressively responsible positions at Intel Corporation, where he led development and marketing of standards based telecommunications platforms, and grew the industry standard server business to over \$1B in revenues.
-He is a member of the EvergreenHealth Foundation Board of Trustees.
-Mr. Ambrose has a Bachelor's of Science in Engineering from Princeton University.
+Anthony Ambrose, age 58, was appointed a director of Data I/O effective October 25, 2012.
+He joined Data I/O October 25, 2012 and is our President and Chief Executive Officer ("CEO").
+Prior to Data I/O, Mr. Ambrose was Owner and Principal of Cedar Mill Partners, LLC, a strategy consulting firm since 2011.
+From 2007 to 2011, he was Vice President and General Manager at RadiSys Corporation, a leading provider of embedded wireless infrastructure solutions, where he led all product divisions and worldwide engineering.
+Until 2007, he was general manager and held several other progressively responsible positions at Intel Corporation, where he led development and marketing of standards-based telecommunications platforms, and grew the industry standard server business to over \$1B in revenues.
+He is Chair of the EvergreenHealth Foundation Board of Trustees.
+In 2019 he also became a board member of CipherLoc Corporation (OTCQB: CLOK).
+Mr. Ambrose has a Bachelor's of Science in Engineering from Princeton University, and completed the Stanford Graduate School of Business Director Symposium.

 Joel S. Hatlen joined Data I/O in September 1991 and in July 2017 became our Chief Operating Officer in addition to serving as our Vice President, Chief Financial Officer, Secretary and Treasurer since January 1998.
 He was Chief Accounting Officer since February 1997 and served as Corporate Controller from December 1993 to December 1997.
 Previously, he was Tax Manager and Senior Tax Accountant.
 From September 1981 until joining Data I/O, Joel was employed by Ernst & Young LLP as a Certified Public Accountant, where his most recent position was Senior Manager.
-Joel holds a Masters in Taxation from Golden Gate University and a Bachelor's in Business Administration in Accounting from Pacific Lutheran University.
+Joel is a Certified Public Accountant and holds a Masters in Taxation from Golden Gate University and a Bachelor's in Business Administration in Accounting from Pacific Lutheran University.